notblackout/kf2-controlled-difficulty/spawn.md

 # `SpawnCycle` Draft Docs

+Notes from 2016-10-23: This page is a work-in-progress.

+The command syntax (CDSpawnDetails, CDSpawnSummaries, CDSpawnPresets) has changed slightly to accommodate more options, support the SpawnCycle preset feature, and to fix a bug where I forgot to display gorefast counts in the spawn summary (doh).

+The only aspect that is stable and extremely unlikely to change is the syntax of SpawnCycleDefs itself.
+The language for specifying zed types is pretty much set.
+I've been working with the current syntax for a couple of weeks and I'm pretty happy with it.
+I may have to add forward-compatible extensionsr depending on what TWI does (e.g. for doublegorefast), but the existing SpawnCycleDef format will not break.

+With those caveats, here's the draft documentation...

 ## Overview

 Controlled Difficulty includes the `SpawnCycle` system.
 This is optional.
 When enabled, it bypasses standard KF2's random zed spawns and instead spawns a user-specified list of zed squads in predictable order.  _TODO: I want eventually include popular spawn lists in CD itself, selectable by a simple in-game option, with no manual list-editing required.
 I will mention it here when implemented._